-Shaping the Digital Future: Thailand’s Regulatory Response
+Shaping the Digital Future: Regulatory Updates from Thailand

-Anont Tanaset, Policy Specialist at the Office of the National Higher Education Science Research and Innovation Policy Council (NXPO), guides us through Thailand’s tech governance landscape in the first half of 2024.
+In this first of our 6-part series on Tech Governance in Southeast Asia, Anont Tanaset, Policy Specialist at the Office of the National Higher Education Science Research and Innovation Policy Council (NXPO), guides us through Thailand’s tech governance landscape in the first half of 2024.

 This copy is also available in Thai, click here to read.